Southeast Attack Squadron (SAS)

 2. The Vice President has sole discretion to allocate frequencies to members, subject to the following preferences to the maximum extent possible:

-member already on the Frequency List who was a member in good standing and
+already on the Frequency List who was a member in good standing and battled in

-battled in a sanctioned event during a calendar year shall be permitted to keep
+a sanctioned event during a calendar year shall be permitted to keep the same

-member already on the Frequency List who battled in any sanctioned event during
+already on the Frequency List who battled in any sanctioned event during the

-the last year shall be permitted to keep the same frequency during the next
+last year shall be permitted to keep the same frequency during the next year.

 c.
 All other frequencies shall be assigned at the sole discretion of the Vice President on a "first-come-first-served" basis but with consideration for the geographic location of the member and the number and location of events the member usually attends.